frelichwiktor/Site-crawler/README.md

 ## 🚀 Happy Crawling!

-This crawler is designed to be robust, informative, and easy to use.
-The modular architecture makes it simple to extend with new features or modify existing behaviour.
-For questions or issues, check the troubleshooting section above or review the detailed logging output during crawling.
+This crawler is designed to be robust, fast, and perfect for QA workflows.
+The **comparison mode with parallel execution** is the real game-changer - get side-by-side PROD vs DXP performance data in half the time of separate crawls.